Tags

 - **Preferences:** "weekly-newsletter", "monthly-digest", or "events-only".

-Tags are best when the answer is yes or no. If you need to store a specific value, such as plan name, renewal date, company size, or preferred region, use a custom field instead.
+Tags work best for yes-or-no labels.
+If you need to store a specific subscriber attribute, such as plan name, renewal date, company size, or preferred region, use a custom field instead.

 ## Create, Edit, and Import Tags

-Click **Tags** in the left sidebar to see every tag in the workspace and the number of subscribers currently carrying each one.
-The count helps you spot active tags, unused tags, and tags that may have been applied too broadly.
+Click **Tags** in the left sidebar to see every tag in the workspace and the number of subscribers assigned to each tag.
+Use the subscriber count to find active tags, unused tags, and tags that may have been applied to too many subscribers.

 1. Click **Tags** in the left sidebar to open the Tags page for the workspace where you want to use the label.